 To enable people with intellectual disabilities to have full and meaningful lives through person centered services in partnership with their circle of support.

-Our Mission: To enable people with intellectual disabilities to have full and meaningful lives through person centered services in partnership with their circle of support.
+Our Mission: To enable people with intellectual disabilities to have full and meaningful lives through person centred services in partnership with their circle of support.

 Our Values: